magwenelab/WeavePop/README.md

 </details>

 <details>
-<summary>depth -- when used in Snakemake a separate installation of the environment is used.
+<summary>depth -- when used in Snakemake, Snakmake makes its installation from the `yaml` file.
 To use it independently install it with: </summary>

 ~~~
 conda env create --file envs/depth.yml